0x1eh/Pricelock/README.md

 	- [Payment Success Screen](Wireframe_3_Payment1_Success.html)
 	- [Personal Cabinet](Wireframe_4_Personal_Cabinet.html)
 	- [Payment Reminder](Wireframe_5_Email_Reminder.html)
-- [Test Cases](Test_Cases_Pricelock.md) - extends use case referenced in the SRD with execution details
+- [Test Cases](Test_Cases_Pricelock.md) - extention of use cases referenced in the SRD with execution details

 ***Note**: &nbsp;_All files, except html mock-ups, has .md format that is convinient to view directly in this github repo via web-browser.<br>
            	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; html-files is better (if you don't have github html viwer extention) to download and open with your web-browser._